 Having a good credit score and credit report does not guarantee you'll get a credit card.
 My daughter was denied with 741 credit score and all payments on time.
 Comenity came up with reasons that didn't add up and Experian couldn't help either.

-The Fingerhut Credit Account is the easiest store credit card to get because you can get approved with bad credit.
+This is one of the easiest store credit card to get because you can get approved with bad credit.
 Things you can buy with the Fingerhut Credit Card include clothing, shoes, electronics, garden supplies, tools, and more.
-And this card will build your credit - it reports to major credit bureaus monthly.
+Plus, this card will build your credit - it reports to major credit bureaus monthly.

 Although store credit cards usually can’t be used anywhere except for the store they’re branded with, they are a great way to save on some of your biggest purchases.
 They’re also much easier to get than most rewards cards.
 Plus, if the card reports to the major credit bureaus every month, you can build up your credit score.